Contempt of court in India: Procedure

 The procedure for trying cases of contempt of court is provided in the Contempt of Courts Act 1971.
 Proceedings can be initiated by courts suo motu, i.e. by themselves, and require a notice in writing to be sent to person alleged to have committed contempt to appear before the court, when the contemptuous act or words occur in the presence of the court.
 Courts are required to conduct these hearings as soon as possible, and preferably on the same day when it concerns acts of contempt committed in their presence.
 Persons accused of contempt have the right to be heard in their defence and courts can hear evidence regarding the case as well.
 Detention in custody is permissible during a trial for contempt.

-When contemptuous acts or words are alleged to have occurred outside a courtroom, proceedings for contempt in the High Courts or Supreme Courts can only be carried out if with the permission of the relevant law officer.
-In the case of High Courts, the consent of the State's Advocate General is required, and in the case of the Supreme Court, the consent of either the Attorney General of India or the Solicitor General of India is required.
-Proceedings for contempt in the Supreme Court are also subject an additional set of regulations, known as the 'Rules to Regulate Proceedings for Contempt of Supreme Court'.
+When contemptuous acts or words are alleged to have occurred outside of a courtroom, proceedings for contempt in the high courts or supreme courts can only be carried out if with the permission of the relevant law officer.
+In the case of high courts, the consent of the state's advocate general is required, and in the case of the Supreme Court, the consent of either the Attorney General of India or the Solicitor General of India is required.
+Proceedings for contempt in the Supreme Court are also subject an additional set of regulations, known as the "Rules to Regulate Proceedings for Contempt of Supreme Court".

 Defenses

 The Contempt of Courts Act allows three defenses to charges of contempt.
 It allows an exemption for those who innocently publish or commit acts that would otherwise amount to contempt, if they reasonably believed that there were no ongoing judicial proceedings regarding these acts, or if they reasonably believe that the content of their words or actions did not contain anything contemptuous.
-The Act also specifically exempts fair and accurate reporting on judicial proceedings, and fair criticism of the judiciary.
+The act also specifically exempts fair and accurate reporting on judicial proceedings, and fair criticism of the judiciary.
 In 2006, the Contempt of Courts Act 1971 was amended to allow truth as a defense to contempt, provided that the person claiming this defence was acting in public interest.

-Punishment and Sentencing
+Punishment and sentencing

 Both civil and criminal contempt share the same punishment under the Contempt of Courts Act 1971.
-The Act allows for a maximum term of imprisonment for six months, and this can be supplemented with a fine of up to ₹2000.
+The act allows for a maximum term of imprisonment for six months, and this can be supplemented with a fine of up to ₹2000.
 The Contempt of Courts Act 1971 also specifically allows courts to forgo the punishment if an apology is made to the court, and may use their discretion to determine whether the apology has been sufficient.